 About Jones Act Claims: AML Leukemia & Cancer from Refined Petroleum and Chemical Products

 Working in the maritime industry is a risky and demanding occupation.
-While many are injured by the heavy equipment and dangerous machinery on cargo ships, fishing boats, tugs, barges, drilling rigs and other maritime vessels.
-Many others that work on tankers and barges carrying benzene, toluene, naphtha, gasoline, xylene, jet fuel and other refined petrochemicals are also injured due to the inhalation and exposures to theses chemical fumes, vapors and the product itself..
+While many are injured by the heavy equipment and dangerous machinery on cargo ships, fishing boats, tugs, barges, drilling rigs, and other maritime vessels.
+Many others that work on tankers and barges carrying benzene, toluene, naphtha, gasoline, xylene, jet fuel, and other refined petrochemicals are also injured due to the inhalation and exposure to these chemical fumes, vapors, and the product itself.

 These illnesses and diseases from benzene, naphtha, toluene, xylene and other refined hydrocarbons may include:

 - Acute Myeloid Leukemia / Acute Myelogenous Leukemia (AML Leukemia)

 - Multiple Myeloma

 - Blood Cancers / Bone Marrow Cancer

 - Certain Lymphomas

 The Jones Act is a federal law that protects crew members on inland water vessels, barges, crude oil tankers, and other vessels who are injured, or die while working on a ship or vessel.
 Recognizing that individuals who work at sea face unique perils, Congress established the Jones Act to give seamen special legal protections and remedies.
 The Act covers a range of maritime employees, including individuals who work on ships, boats, tankers, jack-up rigs, tugs, fishing vessels, chemical, and petroleum barges, and other navigable vessels as well as certain floating and motorized structures.